Are Most Workers Covered Under Louisiana Workers Compensation?

 For example, domestic employees, most real estate salespersons, uncompensated officers and directors of certain non-profit organizations, and public officials are specifically exempted.
 Most volunteer workers would also not be entitled to benefits.

-Employees of Subcontractors in Louisiana Workers Compensation
+Are Employees of Subcontractors Covered in Louisiana Workers Compensation?

 Louisiana also makes specific provision for liability of principals and subcontractors for job-related injuries of workers on these jobs.
 That means that contractors need to make their subcontractors have workers compensation insurance, or they will have to pay for it.